[HISTORY: Derived from 1988 Codified Ordinances of the Mayor and City Council. Amendments noted where applicable.]

 (3)

-Erosion and sediment control plans shall be approved by the Soil Conservation District.
+Erosion and sediment control plans shall also be approved by the Soil Conservation District.

 (4)

-Approval or disapproval action on final sediment control plans must be taken by approval authorities within 30 days from receipt of plan unless the time is extended by the Mayor and City Council of Havre de Grace.
+Approval or disapproval action on final sediment control plans must be taken by approval authorities within 90 days from receipt of such plan unless the time is extended by the Director of Public Works prior to the expiration of the 90 days.
+Failure to approve or disapprove a sediment control plan within the time limit provided, or any extension thereof, will result in automatic approval of the plan.

 B.